brianclee-gh/mvp-wow/_PRESS-RELEASE.md

 # WoW.gg
 ### A data aggregate site for WoW players

-## Features
-- Create an account to track books you've read or are interested in!
-- Discover new books
-- Search and find existing books
-- Rate and favorite/star books
-- Homepage should display popular books

-# wow.gg #

 <!--
 > This material was originally posted [here](http://www.quora.com/What-is-Amazons-approach-to-product-development-and-product-management).
 It is reproduced here for posterities sake.